0ut4t1m3/BMPLoader/README.md

 **x**, **y** - top left corner of image, can be neagtive

-**bg** - colour to set as transparent.
+**bg** - RGB565 encoded colour to set as transparent.
 Pixels matching this colour will not be drawn

 ### Draw an indexed sprite